 The University provides a comprehensive range of support services and activities for students.
-These include academic skills development, child care, counseling, financial aid, placement, housing, health services, student activities, leadership development, and intramural and recreational programs.
+These include academic skills development, counseling, financial aid, placement, housing, health services, student activities, leadership development, and intramural and recreational programs.
 Student Services promotes personal growth, academic achievement, and cultural diversity.
 Dedicated staff prepare students to be knowledgeable, responsible citizens who demonstrate a commitment to lifelong learning, ethical behavior, personal achievement, and community involvement.
-There are nearly 100 student organizations - academic, social, recreational, and honorary, including Greek-letter organizations.
+There are nearly 130 student organizations - academic, social, recreational, and honorary, including Greek-letter organizations.

 The David L. Rice Library offers specialized resources and services to support the research and instructional needs of the students and faculty of the University.
 In addition to the many materials available within the library, some of the library's Online resources include: full-text article databases, e-books, Online news sources, research guides, and more.
 Members of the University community may take advantage of the helpful services offered by the Rice Library, including reference assistance, checkout privileges, and instructional services.
-Visit the library's web site for further information.
+Visit the library's website for further information.